How to Upgrade PostgreSQL Without Losing Data

 SELECT setval('users_id_seq', 158432 + 1000);

-The concepts are the same, but we swap image tags rather than installing packages side by side.
+The ideas are the same.
+You just swap image tags instead of installing packages side by side.

 A common Docker Compose pattern: